IbrahimZananiri/awesome-system-design/challenges/uber/proposals/IbrahimZananiri/README.md

 - **[NewSQL](https://en.wikipedia.org/wiki/NewSQL)** solution for getting transactional capabilities while also maintaining horizontal scalability and availability.
 Uber ended up utilizing Google Cloud Spanner as the primary storage engine for Uber’s fulfillment services, which run in Uber’s operational regions and call Google Cloud to access Cloud Spanner.
 - **Transaction Coordinator** exposed through a high-level API that abstracts away transactional consistency efforts.
 - **[Statecharts](https://statecharts.dev/)** to describe fulfillment entities’ lifecycles as clear, well-defined state machines.

 As we’ve seen from this timeline, as we delve into massively growing scale and complexity of business problems, the plight for achieving highly-scalable architecture is a fascinating, ever-growing challenge.

-As we’ve seen from this timeline, as we delve into massively growing scale and complexity of business problems, the plight for achieving highly-scalable architecture is a fascinating, ever-growing challenge.